-- if your institution subscribes to HEBSS (full administration service and information-only), you do not need to fill in Table 4 unless your own data on the number of bursaries you have paid out is materially inconsistent with the 'consent to share' figures provided by HEBSS.
-We will give you SLC 'consent to share' data for your institution, based on the proportion of students entitled to full state support where both the student and their parent/sponsor have consented - if your institution does not subscribe to HEBSS, you must provide your estimated bursary take-up rate - that is, the number of bursary holders compared to the estimated number of eligible students.
+- if your institution subscribes to HEBSS (full administration service and informationonly), you do not need to fill in Table 4 unless your own data on the number of bursaries you have paid out is materially inconsistent with the 'consent to share' figures provided by HEBSS.
+We will give you SLC 'consent to share' data for your institution, based on the proportion of directly-funded students entitled to full state support where both the student and their parent/sponsor have consented - if your institution does not subscribe to HEBSS, you must provide your estimated bursary take-up rate - that is, the number of bursary holders compared to the estimated number of eligible students.
 Where appropriate, please also give us a brief commentary on the extent to which your bursary take-up rate varies across different cohorts, and any other insights into bursary take-up at your institution.

-36. The first year of monitoring highlighted that the failure of some students (and/or their parents/carers) to consent to share their financial information was a significant problem for a number of institutions, resulting in lower than expected bursary take-up.
-Following this, institutions have made considerable progress and as a result, the sector-wide bursary take-up rate increased significantly, from 80 per cent in 2006-07 to 92 per cent in 2007-08.
-In addition, we understand from the Student Loans Company that 'consent to share' has increased to 96 per cent or more in 2008-09.
+36. Our first round of monitoring highlighted that the failure of some students (and/or their parents/carers) to consent to share their financial information was a significant problem for a number of institutions, resulting in lower than expected bursary take-up.
+Since then, institutions have made considerable progress in encouraging eligible students to apply for bursaries and as a result takeup has increased significantly, from 80 per cent in 2006-07 to 92 per cent in 2007-08.
+In addition, we understand from the Student Loans Company that 'consent to share' rates have increased to 96 per cent or more in 2008-09.

-- 37. Our previous monitoring of access agreements has highlighted difficulties with establishing the precise number of students eligible to receive a bursary, because the SLC can only provide a snapshot after the end of the academic year of the number of students who have not consented to share their information.
+37. Our previous monitoring of access agreements has highlighted difficulties with establishing the precise number of students eligible to receive a bursary, because the SLC can only provide a snapshot after the end of the academic year of the number of students who have not consented to share their information.
 They cannot give personal data.
 In light of this, and given the small numbers involved at the margins, we are not asking institutions subscribing to HEBSS to provide bursary take-up data, unless they feel it necessary to do so.
-Our view is that the full reconciliation required to resolve the discrepancies between different datasets would cause an unnecessary and disproportionate burden for these institutions and we are therefore happy to live with a small margin of error. - 38.
-For institutions subscribing to HEBSS (full administration and information only), the information we request from the Student Loans Company will be based on the number of UK-domiciled students paying a fee over £2,835 and who are entitled to a mandatory minimum bursary.
+Our view is that the full reconciliation required to resolve the discrepancies between different datasets would cause an unnecessary and disproportionate burden for these institutions and we are therefore happy to live with a small margin of error.

+38. For institutions subscribing to HEBSS (full administration and information only), the information we request from the Student Loans Company will be based on the number of UK-domiciled students paying a fee over £2,835 and who are entitled to a mandatory minimum bursary.
 We will request this information by cohort.
 This will help us to understand whether there are any continuing issues around the take-up of bursaries for 2006 and 2007 cohorts.
-For example, forthcoming OFFA-funded research led by Claire Callender suggests that well over half of all students entering HE and their parents did not appreciate that bursaries were paid annually rather than in just the first year of study.
-We are concerned to ensure that such a misapprehension does not depress bursary take-up among students in their subsequent years of study.

-- 39. Institutions that do not subscribe to HEBSS should use the criteria set out in paragraph 38 where possible - that is, showing take-up for students who are UK-domiciled, paying a fee over £2,835 and who are entitled to a mandatory minimum bursary.
+For example, forthcoming OFFA-funded research led by should use the criteria set out in paragraph 38 where possible - that is, showing take-up for students who are UK-domiciled, paying a fee over £2,835 and who are entitled to a mandatory minimum bursary.
 Please provide this information by cohort.
-You may wish to use SLC income distribution data as a broad indicator of the proportion or number of eligible students and compare this to the number of bursaries you have awarded for students on full state support.
-As previously stated, SLC income distribution data may not be directly comparable with your institution's own data on bursary payments or eligibility, so you should not necessarily expect them to be a precise match. - 40.
-We expect to be in a position to send you consent to share data and other SLC data in early November, well in advance of our deadline for receiving your monitoring return, to assist you in verifying your own records.
+You may wish to use SLC income distribution data as a broad indicator of the proportion or number of eligible students and compare this to the number of bursaries you have awarded to students on full state support.
+As previously stated, SLC income distribution data may not be directly comparable with your institution's own data on bursary payments or eligibility, so you should not necessarily expect them to be a precise match.